yosefther/network-concepts/Fundamentals/Port.md

 # Ports in Networking

 ## What is a Port?
 A **port** in computer networking is a logical endpoint for communication.
-Think of a **harbor and port**—ships must dock at a port that matches their dimensions and facilities.
-Similarly, in networking, ports determine where data can be sent and received.
-If a connection isn't compatible, it won't be accepted.
+It acts as a designated channel through which data is sent and received between devices.
+Ports help distinguish different types of network traffic, ensuring that data reaches the correct application or service.

 ### How Ports Work
 When two devices communicate over a network, data packets contain: